Tatarotus/tlt/architecture/spec.md

 # Unified Product Architecture Specification

-## Kanban + Time Intelligence Platform
+## Kanban + Time Logger Integration

 ### v1 Scope

 - single-user only
-- cloud-first Next.js GUI
+- Next.js Kanban app remains the primary board UI
-- Rust HTTP API with PAT authentication for CLI
+- `tl` remains mostly unchanged as the time-tracking system
+- `tl` switches from local SQLite to remote PostgreSQL
 - exactly one active timer globally
 - auto-stop only when the active timer belongs to the completed card
-- color labels may suggest categories, but hierarchical categories remain independently assignable
-- `tl` CLI supports local cache with background sync
+- each Kanban card exposes a `Start Timer` action
+- stopping a timer or marking a card done logs the session into the `tl` database
+- the Trello card title is used as the logged session description
+- an optional small VPS-side listener/service may be added if it improves timer reliability

 ---

 ## 1. Executive Summary

-The merged product will keep the existing Next.js Kanban application as the primary user experience and integrate the `tl` time-logging domain through a thin Rust HTTP API running on the VPS.
-PostgreSQL becomes the canonical datastore for boards, cards, sessions, categories, goals, and exports.
-The web application stays cloud-first, while the CLI remains first-class by using PAT-authenticated API access plus a local cache and background sync model for offline operation.
+The product keeps the existing Next.js Kanban application as the primary user experience and keeps the existing Rust `tl` application mostly intact.
+The main required infrastructure change is moving `tl` from local SQLite to a remote PostgreSQL database on the VPS.
+The Kanban app then integrates with `tl` by starting and stopping timer sessions that are stored in that PostgreSQL database, using the card title as the logged session description.

-- One coherent product for planning, execution, and reflection
-- One authoritative timer/reporting engine shared by GUI and CLI
+- One shared time-tracking dataset for CLI and Kanban actions
-- A simpler v1 delivery path through single-user scope and explicit domain ownership
+- Minimal change to the proven `tl` workflow and codebase
+- Optional room for a small server-side bridge without requiring a full platform rewrite

 ---